MonoTockyLab/MonoTockyLab.github.io/_posts/2024-03-29-reflections.md

     </div>
 </div>

+---

+#### Redefining Treg Research: Beyond the Boundaries

-#### This experience led me to scrutinize widely accepted papers and theories in the Treg field critically, convincing me that the Treg theories and concepts themselves needed substantial revision.
+This experience led me to scrutinize widely accepted papers and theories in the Treg field critically, convincing me that the Treg theories and concepts themselves needed substantial revision.

 This realization prompted my move from Japan to the UK in 2009 to extend my research and develop new tools to investigate Treg.
-This endevour resulted in the development of the multidimensional method [Canonical Correspondence Analysis (CCA) in genomics](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0053544) and [Tocky](https://rupress.org/jcb/article/217/8/2931/39442/A-timer-for-analyzing-temporally-dynamic-changes).
+This endevour resulted in the development of the multidimensional method Canonical Correspondence Analysis (CCA) in genomics {% cite RN98 %} and Tocky {% cite RN55 %}.

+---

+### Later Development

+The implications in the issues within Asano et al were profound.
+I later examined the effects of these and wrote a theoretical/opinion paper, analysing evidence from past papers and proposing a new perspective {% cite RN44 %}.